mf2vec-dev/mf2ff/docs/user-guide.md

 ### Glyph extension
-The glyph extension provides more several options to control the code point, glyph references, hinting and OpenType single substitutions.
+The glyph extension provides several macros to control the code point, glyph references, hinting and OpenType single substitutions.

 |||
 |-|-|